Legal thriller: Contemporary themes and language in legal thriller television

+As American shows dominate the legal thriller genre today, the characteristic of legal language has emerged.
+In the American legal drama Suits (2011), the series follows the career of a university expellee named Mike Ross, who is hired as a lawyers at Harvey Spector despite not having a license to practice law.
+The show features Mike Ross and other lawyers engage in various court proceedings throughout which they make their case using Latin and French legal terminology including terms such as "affidavit", "plaintiff", "defendant", "malfeasance", and "in lieu".

 Films

+Lawyers in legal thriller films

 Legal thriller films provide introspection into the life of a lawyer and legal professionals.

 Within films, the central character is often engaged in professional work and experiences an obstacle that they have to overcome such as a client's case.
-The character confronts problems with their personal life and work, as it is under threat by the complex case, creating a series of action and courtroom battles.
+The character confronts problems with their personal life and work, as it is under threat by the complex case, creating and series of action and courtroom battles.

-The problems that characters faced are evident within reviews of films such as The Judge, where family dynamics are strained after a lawyer returns home for his mother's funeral.
+The problems that characters face are evident within reviews of films such as The Judge, where family dynamics strain after a lawyer returns home for his mother's funeral.
 Reviews from the New York Times comment on the film's transformation into a crime story, characteristic of the legal thriller.
-The film itself unfolds the legal thriller's ideal courtroom drama style and the film is taken place in what is deemed as a "nostalgia-tinged town".
-Further films such as The Lincoln Lawyer have also met similar reviews from Roger Ebert, commenting on the love of three elements in the film: courtroom scene, old cars and tangled criminals.
-The 2019 film, Dark Waters raises an ethical dilemma of lawyers often choosing sides within films, as the defence lawyer has to switch sides to defend a poisoned community.
-He risks his own future, community and life through dealing with the case, characteristic of the legal thriller.
+The film itself unfolds the legal thriller's ideal courtroom drama style.
+The film takes place in what is deemed as a "nostalgia-tinged town".
+Further films such as The Lincoln Lawyer have also met similar reviews from Roger Ebert, commenting on the love of three elements in the film: courtroom scene, old cars, and tangled criminals.
+The 2019 film, Dark Waters raises an ethical dilemma of lawyers often choosing sides within films, as the defense lawyer has to switch sides to defend a poisoned community.
+He risks his future, community, and life by dealing with the case, characteristic of the legal thriller.